leostera/caramel/ROADMAP.md

   * multiple branches in a match should not be supported (or their code should be duplicated for each branch)

-comp(ml, erl): before every raise, make sure to print out as much info as possible on the term/type that is unsupported.

 comp(ml,erl): refactor fun refs to resolve arity at compile time

 comp(ml,erl): investigate how to flatten out functors